Barry Vivian: Professional career

 Vivian did not receive much media attention during the first half of 1978.
 Around the middle of the year, he considered giving up the career of a touring professional.
 However, he continued to play.
 In late 1978 he had some minor successes as a touring professional.
-He successfully repeated as Pacific Harbour Open champion in August.
-In October he opened with a 70 (−1) at the South Coast Open to position himself two off of the lead in a tie for fourth.
-He shot even-par the next day and remained two back.
+In August, Vivian successfully repeated as Pacific Harbour Open champion.
+In October, he opened with a one-under-par 70 at the South Coast Open to position himself two off of the lead in a tie for fourth.
+Vivian shot even-par the next day and remained two back.

-In March 1979, he played excellently at the Australian Masters.
+In March 1979, Vivian played excellently at the Australian Masters.
 His tournament began with an "inconspicuous start," however, as he bogeyed the first hole.
-However, he birdied five of the next six holes.
+However, Vivian birdied five of the next six holes.
 Early on the back nine he made three more birdies.
 Vivian experienced a "jolt" on the par-4 17th, three-putting for double bogey.
 However, he made a "curling" 15-metre putt on the final hole for his ninth birdie of the day.
 Overall, his 67 (−6) was a course record and gave him a two stroke lead.
-He stated it was his best round ever in a tournament in Australia.
+Vivian stated it was his best round ever in a tournament in Australia.
 In the second round, he again opened shakily but eventually settled down, making the turn at even-par for the day.
-He then played "faultlessly" on the back nine with four birdies for a 69 (−4).
+He then played "faultlessly" on the back nine with four birdies for a four-under-par 69.
 He had a three-stroke lead over Bob Shearer.
 In the third round, Vivian shot, in his words, a "pretty hectic" even-par 73.
 It was enough to maintain a three shot lead over Shearer.
 Like previous rounds, Vivian did not open well, three-putting for bogey on the first hole.
 He ultimately shot a 40 (+3) on the front nine.
 His "horrific" day continued with bogeys on the 10th and 11th.
 There were severe winds, however, and few of Vivian's competitors were able to take advantage.
 His nearest competitor, Bob Shearer, made seven bogeys during the final round and ultimately shot a 78 (+5).
-Starting at the 12th hole Vivian was able to settle down and make four consecutive pars.
+Starting at the 12th hole, Vivian was able to settle down and make four consecutive pars.
 Vivian entered the final hole with a two stoke lead.
 His "concentration was upset" before his second shot by a helicopter; he hit his approach on the par-5 18th into a greenside bunker.
 His third shot from the bunker was a "flyer" into the crowd.
 Vivian then chipped on and two-putted for bogey.
 He won by one.
 "What a way to win," he said immediately after the event.
 It was his first "major" win after a number of minor victories in the Pacific islands.
-After the event he stated, "I know my capabilities and I know I have been very fortunate this week."
-Vivian defeated a number of star golfers including past and future major champions Kel Nagle, Greg Norman, and Lee Trevino.
+After the event Vivian stated, "I know my capabilities and I know I have been very fortunate this week."
+Vivian defeated a number of star golfers including Greg Norman and Lee Trevino.